Mundal1994/FullStackOpen/part2/README.md

 for seeing the information on the server side open it on port 3001 with the following command

 npx json-server --port 3001 --watch db.json

+## Frontend production build

+A production build of applications created with create-react-app can be created with the command

+    npm run build.

+Before build make sure baseUrl is set = '/api/persons' in Server.js